soumildatta/soumildatta/README.md

 🌱 I’m currently exploring Adversarial ML, and Algorithm Optimizations
 🔭 Currently working on my Master's thesis on Adversarial ML and XAI
-🥅 One of my goals for 2024 is to develop universal methods and tools for XAI and Adversarial Learning
+🥅 One of my goals for 2024 is to develop universal methods and tools for XAI and Adversarial Learning for emerging models
 ⚡ Fun fact: I play piano and guitar, and love indulging in photography in my free time!

 #### Get to know me: